Rabiʿa al-ʿAdawiyya’s Radical Love for God and the Orthodox Christian Tradition

 for yourself alone, grant me then the beauty of your Face.

-At the time, I was still in high school and finding my way in faith, and I could not really make sense of her words.
-They sounded almost brazen to me, for had not God according to both the Qurʾan and the Bible told us of Heaven and hell in order to instill in us a desire for the one and a fear of the other?
-Yet, here was this Muslim mystic seemingly disregarding God’s will.
+At the time, I was still in high school and finding my way in faith.
+I could not really make sense of her words.
+They sounded almost brazen to me.
+For had not God according to both the Qurʾan and the Bible told us of Heaven and hell in order to instill in us a desire for the one and a fear of the other?
+Yet, here was this mystic seemingly disregarding God’s will.

-In fact, Rabiʿa was not just satisfied with the message of forgetting about the rewards of Paradise or the fear of hell being expressed in mere words, she decided to illustrate it in an unforgettable way: she walked through the streets of Baghdad holding a bucket of water and a flaming torch.
+In fact, not being satisfied with the message of forgetting about the rewards of Paradise and the fear of hell being expressed in mere words, Rabiʿa decided to illustrate her belief in an unforgettable way.
+She walked through the streets of Baghdad holding a bucket of water and a flaming torch.
 When questioned about her eccentric behaviour, Rabiʿa replied, "I want to quench the fires of hell with the water and burn down paradise with the torch, so that people can come to love God selflessly, neither out of fear of the one nor out of greed for the other."
-But how could she want to destroy that which God uses to either inspire or scare humanity into doing what is right?
+But how could she want to destroy that which God uses to inspire and scare humanity into doing what is right?
 Interestingly, as I learned more about my own Eastern Orthodox tradition, the answer became clearer.

-I also saw parallels between Rabiʿa’s teaching in the eschatology of St. Isaac the Syrian.
+I also saw parallels between Rabiʿa’s teaching and the eschatology of St. Isaac the Syrian.
 It is worth noting that there is even an Iraqi connection between Rabiʿa and Isaac, as he had briefly served as bishop of Nineveh (located in modern-day Iraq) and later reposed there less than two decades before Rabiʿa’s birth.
-In terms of Isaac’s eschatology, he was a universalist.
-He believed that in the end, God’s desire to reconcile humankind with himself would be fulfilled, and all would be saved.
+Isaac was a universalist.
+He believed that in the end, God’s desire to reconcile humankind to himself would be fulfilled and all would be saved.
 This does not, however, mean that Isaac did not believe in hell.
 Yet, he did not believe hell to be a geographical place full of literal fire and dancing demons poking at you with pitchforks.
-Instead, Isaac believed hell, or more precisely Gehenna, to be the temporary spiritual state experienced by a minority of human beings because of their complete rejection of God’s love.
-But because God is love, even those in hell are not deprived of his love, yet because of their hard-heartedness, it is experienced as akin to burning flames.
-Thankfully, in the end, all will move towards God, repent, and joyfully reciprocate his endless love.
+Instead, Isaac believed hell, or more precisely Gehenna, to be the temporary spiritual state experience by a minority of human beings because of their complete rejection of God’s love.
+But because God is love, even those in hell are not deprived of it but experience it like burning flames.
+Thankfully, in the end all will move towards God, repent, and joyfully reciprocate his endless love.

-Isaac’s eschatological perspective, however, did not cause him to become careless in his religious observances.
+However, Isaac’s eschatological perspective did not cause him to become careless in his religious observances.
 In fact, Isaac, Anthony, and Rabiʿa all devoted their lives completely to God.
-Anthony and Isaac were prolific monks who had no interest in worldly pleasures.
-While the ascetical Rabiʿa, in a move that is relatively abnormal in Islam, chose the path of celibacy, refusing the hand of many a disappointed suitor, for God was her true and only beloved.
-For these three spiritual giants, the driving force behind their worship of God was not a fear of punishment nor a desire for reward, but pure, unadulterated love for God himself, which was manifested in a desire to know him in this world and in the next.
+Anthony and Isaac were prolific monks, who had no interest in worldly pleasures.
+While the ascetical Rabiʿa, in a move relatively abnormal in the Islamic tradition, chose the path of celibacy, refusing the hand of many a disappointed suitor, for God was her true and only beloved.
+For these three spiritual giants, the driving force behind their worship of God was not a fear of punishment nor a desire for reward, but pure love.

-As I learned and grew in my own faith, it not only became clear to me that Rabiʿa’s words were the opposite of brazen, since they showed a true trust in God, but that her words were something that I as an Orthodox Christian needed to take to heart.
-For Rabiʿa had gone beyond the exteriors of religion, right to the very essence of faith: the love of God.
-While Rabiʿa’s words had shocked me many years ago, they ended up helping to guide me and give me a fuller understanding of my own tradition.
+As I learned and grew in my own faith, it not only became clear to me that Rabiʿa’s words were the opposite of brazen, since they showed a true trust in God, they were something that I, as an Orthodox Christian, needed to take to heart.
+For Rabiʿa had gone beyond the exterior of religion, right to the very essence of faith, i.e., love of God.
+While Rabiʿa’s words had shocked me years ago, they ended up helping to guide me and give me a deeper understanding of my own tradition.
 I saw Rabiʿa’s selfless love for God reflected in the words of Anthony and the eschatology of Isaac.
-Moreover, seeing the parallels between the Sufi mystic’s perspective and that of the Prophet Muhammad’s own grandson also helped me to understand that Rabia’s love was not some anomaly in Islam, but instead represents the spiritual heart of it, just like the teachings of Anthony and Isaac represent the same for Orthodoxy.
-Lastly, Rabiʿa’s example continues to be a strong reminder for me that we can often come to a deeper understanding of our own tradition when we journey in faith outside of it.
+Moreover, seeing the parallels between the Sufi mystic’s perspective and that of the Prophet Muhammad’s own grandson also helped me to understand that Rabia’s love was not some anomaly in Islam, but instead represented the spiritual heart of it.